-Mr. Ronald Baron has an employment agreement that includes a fixed base salary and a performance bonus, the ultimate amount of which is determined by the Compensation Committee of the BCG Board of Directors, in its sole discretion.
+Mr. Baron has an employment agreement that includes a fixed base salary and a performance bonus, the ultimate amount of which is determined by the Compensation Committee of the BCG Board of Directors, in its sole discretion.
 The terms of his contract are based on Mr. Baron's role as the Firm's Founder and Chief Executive Officer, and his position as portfolio manager for the majority of the Firm's assets under management.
 Consideration is given to Mr. Baron's reputation, the long-term performance records of the Funds under his management and the profitability of the Firm.

 The compensation for Messrs.
-M. Baron, D. Baron, Kass, Kolitch, Umansky, Kaufman, Saltman, Aggarwal, Lippert and Mehra includes a base salary and an annual bonus that is based, in part, on the amount of assets they manage, as well as their individual long-term investment performance, their overall contribution to the Firm and the Firm's profitability.
+Greenberg, Peck, Lippert, Umansky, Bieger, Gwirtzman and Rosenberg includes a base salary and an annual bonus that is based, in part, on the amount of assets they manage, as well as their individual long-term investment performance, their overall contribution to the Firm and the Firm's profitability.
+In addition, Messrs.
+Greenberg and Peck own equity in BCG.
+They are also eligible for special bonuses based on the Firm achieving its long-term growth and profitability goals.